 Merriam-Webster defines rich as “having abundant possessions and especially material wealth.”
 It’s a good dictionary definition, but it’s somewhat lacking in specificity. …

 I remember little of that Sunday.
 But I can imagine it to the minute detail — the story, repeated by Mum every year, gradually changing like a Lithuanian fairy tale, is my favourite.
 Dad left, probably on one of those buses that transported thousands of people from every corner of the country.
 What took place inside the Parliament has remained a mystery to me, mixed with fragments of stories I once heard, black-and-white snippets from patriotic films, portraits hanging on the walls at school, and my imagination in which heroic Lithuanians withstand the onslaught of an evil enemy.

-Update (January 8): daily COVID-19 vaccination data is now available at Statistics Lithuania.
+January 8: daily COVID-19 vaccination data is now available from Statistics Lithuania.

-Update (January 12): COVID-19 vaccination shipment data is now available from the Ministry of Health.
+January 12: COVID-19 vaccination shipment data is now available from Statistics Lithuania.

 This year sucked.
 So I read — to forget the mess we are in, the mess we made while trying to get out, and the mess that is surely yet to come.
 Some of the 58 books I read in 2020 also sucked.
 Candide by Voltaire was ridiculous, and not in the positive sense of the word.
 The most fun I had while reading the widely-acclaimed classical parody was when it finally ended.
 Startide Rising by David Brin has the dubious honour of being the only book I have ever thrown away. …